Surfing Boardbags

 Ubud Shopping

 You’ll quickly notice that many of the shops sell the exact same mass produced items.
 They’re not any less beautiful because of this, but if you’re looking for more unique items, you need to shop around.
 We found some beautiful wood carved masks in a shop that we didn’t see anywhere else in Bali.
 The lady said her friend is the artist and these pieces are not found in many places.
 She was right.
-They cost more than the other mass-produced masks, but we liked them more.
+They cost more than the other mass-produced masks, but they were also more unique.

 Haggling is not an option… it is a necessity.
 Always ask for ½ the price they’re asking for.
 Sometimes the shops will have fixed prices, but most stalls and shops will come down in price.
 They may seem offended if you ask for ½ off, but you’ll be surprised how many will go down to around that price.
 If you don’t feel like paying the price that they’re stubbornly holding to, then politely say thank you and walk out.
 Most likely, they’ll physically stop you.

 There’s no such thing as window-shopping in Bali.
 Vendors are persistent and will get in your face whether you want it or not.
-Be prepared to say no thank you and ignore them…again…and again and again.
+Be prepared to say no thank you and ignore them again and again and again.

 Bali Temple Tour